Is Thomas Gibson’s #NoHotchNoWatch Really What Is Hurting ‘Criminal Minds’

 If Thomas Gibson’s fans’ #NoHotchNoWatch boycott is working that well to bring down Criminal Minds’ ratings, for this long it is highly unusual.
 After all, most boycotts play out quickly and some boycotts, many in fact, have an opposite effect.
 Freakonomics quotes boycott expert Daniel Diermeier on the subject of the boycott of Chick-fil-A and countermovement to support Chick-fil-A.

-“And that led then to the curious phenomenon of what’s called a “buycott,” which was that people were encouraged and participated in that particular countermovement to actually buy more chicken.”
+“And that led then to the curious phenomenon of what’s called a ‘buycott,’ which was that people were encouraged and participated in that particular countermovement to actually buy more chicken.”

 Boycotts can be risky, and they are rarely effective anymore.
 The Chick-fil-A boycott was worse than ineffective.
 Though different geographical areas were impacted in different ways, the overall impact on Chick-fil-A was a 2.2 percent increase.